WallarooLabs/plateau/README.md

 The manifest tracks high-level metadata about segments such as size, alongside time and logical index spans.

-The manifest tracks per-partition state of each topic.
+The manifest also records per-partition state of each topic.
 It optimizes record queries by indexing segment spans so that it queries only need to read relevant segments.
 It is also used for tracking and hitting retention targets.